(updated 22 December 2021)

 The Covid contract only applies to organised club rides (all of which are advertised on the Calendar page).

 Before the ride

 Although social distancing is no longer a pre-ride requirement, it is good practice to gather at the bandstand in the groups they intend to ride with, minimising close contact with people in other groups.
 This helps ensure that in any contact-tracing exercise, the numbers who may need to self-isolate are kept to a minimum.

 If more than about a dozen people wish to take part in any group, some may be asked to join other groups.
 Alternatively, if there is an additional ride-leader available, two groups may be formed (e.g. two Intermediate groups).

 Before each group leaves, the ride-leader will record the names of all those participating.
 Riders who have not already agreed to the Covid contract and provided a contact phone number will be asked to do so.

 During the ride

-All riders should take care to practice good hygiene while riding.
-If you need to cough, sneeze, clear your nose etc., drop to the back of the group first or, at least, turn your head away from other riders.
+All riders should continue to practice good hygiene while riding.
+If you need to cough, sneeze, clear your nose etc., drop to the back of the group first or, traffic permitting, move further away from other riders and turn your head away from them.